karadevnet/STRONG_TERMINAL_BASIC/README.md

 ====     HAVE AND NEW FUNCTION ============

-IN SECOND TEXT FIELAD CAN INPUT AND SEND STRING DATA LIKE A LAST 4 BYTES AFTER A MAIN STRING / DATA this cna be used in some systems like NEXTION HMI TOUCH DISPLAYS, when device prorocol is needed to have a tail with some bytes
+IN SECOND TEXT FIELD CAN INPUT AND SEND STRING DATA LIKE A LAST 4 BYTES AFTER A MAIN STRING / DATA this cna be used in some systems like NEXTION HMI TOUCH DISPLAYS, when device prorocol is needed to have a tail with some bytes

 in second field you can set a bytes, that always are same for the device protocol. example : FF FF FF CC will be end transmision flag for device protocol.